ludoaric/Progetti-Laurea/README_en.md

 # Aerospace Engineering Projects Portfolio

 Welcome to my portfolio of academic projects and elaborated works, developed during my Master's Degree in Aerospace Engineering at the University of Campania "Luigi Vanvitelli."
-This repository showcases my technical and analytical skills in various key areas of aerospace engineering, with a particular focus on flight dynamics, control systems, astrodynamics, and numerical analysis.
+This repository showcases my technical and analytical skills in various key areas of aerospace engineering, with a particular focus on flight dynamics, control systems, astrodynamics, numerical analysis, and structural design.

 ---